brihadeesh/colourless-themes.el/README.md

 ## Installation

-Install this however you would install a package from github - this varies with the flavour of Emacs in use.
+Install this how you would install a package from github - this varies with the flavour of Emacs in use.
 If you use doom-emacs like I do, add this line in your `packages.el`:

 ``` emacs-lisp
 (package! colourless-themes :recipe